samdiwale/SpiLLI/Tutorials/Building_RAG_Agents/Tutorial.md

     Or

-    2. Install directly the necessary requirements given below
+    2. Directly install the requirements given below

-### Docker setup (Recommended for quick and hassle free setup)
+### Docker setup (Recommended for quick and hassle-free setup)

-Download the Dockerfile and docker-compose.yml files from this tuorial and place your downloaded encryption file SpiLLI.pem in the same directory as these downloaded files.
+Download the Dockerfile and docker-compose.yml files from this tutorial and place your downloaded encryption file SpiLLI.pem in the same directory as these downloaded files.

-Then, build and run the docker image using
+Then, build and run the Docker image using
 ```
 docker compose up -d
 ```
-This will install the necessary software and run the docker image that you can use for this tutorial.
-If you want to understand what the docker image installs, or if you want to install all the components manually, you can follow the Direct setup below.
+This will install the necessary software and run the Docker image that you can use for this tutorial.
+If you want to understand what the Docker image installs, or if you want to install all the components manually, you can follow the Direct setup below.

 ### Direct setup